xythobuz/xythobuz.github.io/input/projects/openchrono.md

 ])
 %-->

-### Tracer Option
+### <s>Tracer Option</s>

-If you want to build the left half with the UV LED tracer option included I recommend using the existing ground connections of the IR LEDs and phototransistors.
+<s>If you want to build the left half with the UV LED tracer option included I recommend using the existing ground connections of the IR LEDs and phototransistors.
 That way you only need to run two additional wires.
-I placed the 30Ω resistor on the underside of the Arduino, shielding it with some heat-shrink tubing.
+I placed the 30Ω resistor on the underside of the Arduino, shielding it with some heat-shrink tubing.</s>

 <!--%
 lightgallery([